At the Border, 1979

 and my left leg in the other.’

-‘I can inhale home,’ somebody said.
+‘I can hear home,’ somebody said.

 Now our mothers were crying.
-I was five years old
+I was five years old,

 with the same colour, the same texture.

-our faces thoroughly inspected.
+We waited while our papers were checked, our faces thoroughly inspected.

 Then the chain was removed to let us through.